APCSPrinciples/OlympicRings/README.md

 Optional Challenge
 ------------------
-Your Olympic rings don't have to look like any of the examples.
-Feel free to read about other Processing functions and add other elements to your Olympic design.
-If you want a challenge, you might use the `arc()` function instead of `ellipse()` to make interlocking rings.
+Your Olympic rings don't have to look like any of the samples below.
+Feel free to read about other [Processing functions](http://py.processing.org/reference/) and add other elements to your Olympic design.
+If you want a challenge, you might try to use the `arc()` function instead of `ellipse()` to make *interlocking* rings like Emma's program.

 Samples of Student Work